zlib-ng/zlib-ng/README.md

 Install
 -------

-We do not recommend installing unless you know what you are doing, as this can override the system default zlib library, and any wrong configuration or incompatibility of zlib-ng can make the whole system unusable.
+WARNING: We do not recommend manually installing unless you really know what you are doing, because this can potentially override the system default zlib library, and any incompatability or wrong configuration of zlib-ng can make the whole system unusable, requiring recovery or reinstall.
+If you still want a manual install, we recommend using the /opt/ path prefix.

-On Linux distros, an alternative way to use zlib-ng instead of zlib, is through the use of the _LD_PRELOAD_ environment variable.
-If the program is dynamically linked with zlib, then zlib-ng can take its place without risking system-wide instability.
+For Linux distros, an alternative way to use zlib-ng (if compiled in zlib-compat mode) instead of zlib, is through the use of the _LD_PRELOAD_ environment variable.
+If the program is dynamically linked with zlib, then zlib-ng will temporarily be used instead by the program, without risking system-wide instability.

 ```
 LD_PRELOAD=/opt/zlib-ng/libz.so.1.2.11.zlib-ng /usr/bin/program